Curriculum Development Team

 Involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, space and measures.

-Involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment
+Involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

-Involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.
+Involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play and design and technology.

 We provide a rich and broad range of learning opportunities that are developed and carefully planned based upon children's interests and provocations introduced by the adults.
 We plan the learning environments (both indoor and outside) with opportunities for learning and then carefully observe each child's interactions and responses, noticing the way they encounter the resources, environment and each other.

-Observations are regularly shared with parents via our online learning journal 'Tapestry', many parents contribute their feedback as well as uploading observations form home too.
+Observations are shared with parents via our online learning journal 'Tapestry', many parents contribute their feedback as well as uploading observations form home too.

 Children are given time and space to 'think' and work can take place over extended periods of time.
-We are very clear about how children learn and support parents and children in recognising the Characteristics of Effective Learning.
+We are very clear about how children learn and support parents and children in recognising the Characteristics of Effective Teaching and Learning.

 Ofsted definition of teaching (2015)